|Main Page||Future World||World Showcase|

 The area of Norway resembles a Norwegian town square with its cobble stone courtyard and a replica of a 14th century fortress found in Oslo.
 A stave church mimics 13th Century medieval craftsmanship.

-A meet and greet location for Anna and Elsa, the royal sisters from the hit animated film, Frozen.
+Norway is home to a meet and greet location for Anna and Elsa, the royal sisters from the hit animated film, Frozen.
 Guests can also explore a gallery exhibit revolving around the film and showing the culture of Norway.
 See why the filmmakers were inspired by this beautiful land.

 Maelstrom uses a 16 passenger Viking-style boat that takes you through a 10th century Viking village and a mythical forest where you'll encounter trolls who cast a curse on the boats.
 From here, the boat starts going backwards before it reaches a waterfall and again changes course.
 (If you look up at the building, you'll see where the boats stop and head forward.)